realalinorouzi/emission-aware-ptx-scheduling/README.md

 * day-ahead electricity generation forecasting,
 * construction of AEF and MEF-based emission signals,
-* rolling-horizon MIQCP scheduling,
+* rolling horizon MIQCP scheduling,
 * ex-post product carbon intensity propagation,

 The study uses publicly available input data from ENTSO-E, MIBGAS, Ember, and GFS, together with process parameters and assumptions reported in the manuscript and Supplementary Information.
+The CSV files used in the codes will be available upon request, even though all data is publicly available.

 ## Paper
 Norouzi et al, 2026, DOI: